-Actor Zac Efron visited Lourdes in an surprisingly Catholic second episode of his new Netflix documentary Down to Earth with Zac Efron.
+Actor Zac Efron visited Lourdes in an surprisingly Catholic second episode of his Netflix documentary Down to Earth with Zac Efron.
 The episode focuses on drinking water and its potential healing qualities.

 The episode begins with church bells ringing and images of Our Lady of Lourdes and the beautiful Lourdes sanctuary.